 Consider extreme sports

 Of course, the type of trip you are planning should be taken into consideration as well.
 If you are mainly going from city to city with an occasional beach thrown in, you might not need to be so concerned.
-But if you will be doing a lot of trekking and climbing and adventure activities, your chances of a major injury are much greater, so travel insurance might make sense.
+But if you (or your kids if you’re a traveling family) will be doing a lot of trekking and climbing and adventure activities, your chances of a major injury are much greater, so travel insurance might make sense.

 Theft, lost goods, cancellations, and natural disasters

 This is where the trip protection policy comes in.
 If you lose something or have something stolen, then trip protection may cover your losses.
 Unfortunately it’s not as easy as sending them an email saying your $500 camera was stolen and receiving a check a week later.
 There is a tedious process involved (the insurance companies rarely make it easy on you).
 If something is stolen, then the first thing you need to do is file a police report as this is most likely the first thing the insurance company will ask for.
 Then you file a claim, send in paperwork, and wait for a response.

 For natural disasters and cancellations, whether it be flight, bus, train, tour, or anything similar, it will all depend on the situation and policy you have.
 This whole process can be time consuming and extremely frustrating, and honestly, as long as you book with a reputable company, trip protection shouldn’t be necessary.

 Many people choose not to go with trip protection simply because they refuse to travel with anything they aren’t willing to lose.
 Sure, you may not want to replace that ipod or laptop while on the road, but sometimes it’s just easier to suck it up and pay than it is trying to recoup your money.
 Again, though, it’s all a matter of personal preference.

 Read this article to learn more about insuring your electronics while on the road